Russia ignores Western calls to free captured Ukrainian ships

 People in Russian naval-style uniforms could be seen around the vessels, which bore no sign of damage, the witness said.

-The stand-off is more combustible now than at any time in the past four years as Ukraine has rebuilt its armed forces, previously in disarray, and has a new generation of commanders who are confident and have a point to prove.

-Domestic politics adds to the combustibility of the situation.
+Domestic politics in Moscow and Kiev adds to the combustibility of the situation.
 Poroshenko faces a tough re-election fight early next year, with opinion polls showing him trailing his opponents.

 Russia’s President Vladimir Putin has also seen his high approval rating fall because of unpopular domestic policies.
 In the past, successful military action beyond Russia’s borders has buoyed his popularity.